scale-lab/OpenPhySyn/README.md

 -   `[-buffer_disabled]`: Disable all buffering.
 -   `[-resize_disabled]`: Disable driver sizing.
 -   `[-pin_swap_disabled]`: Disable pin-swapping.
+-   `[-transition_pessimism_factor factor]` Scaling factor for transition violation limits, default is 1.0, should be non-negative, < 1.0 is pessimistic, 1.0 is ideal, > 1.0 is optimistic (default is 1.0).
--   `[-pessimism_factor factor]` Scaling factor for transition and capacitance violation limits, default is 1.0, should be non-negative, < 1.0 is pessimistic, 1.0 is ideal, > 1.0 is optimistic (default is 1.0).
+-   `[-capacitance_pessimism_factor factor]` Scaling factor for capacitance violation limits, default is 1.0, should be non-negative, < 1.0 is pessimistic, 1.0 is ideal, > 1.0 is optimistic (default is 1.0).
 -   `[-minimum_cost_buffer_enabled]`: Enable minimum cost buffering.
 -   `[-legalization_frequency <num_edits>]`: Legalize after how many edits (has no effect without plugging a legalizer).
 -   `[-legalize_eventually]`: Legalize at the end of the optimization (has no effect without plugging a legalizer).